Sandy Abi-Elias

 Sandy Patricia Abi-Elias (ساندي ابي الياس; born 10 May 1997) is a former footballer who played as a forward.
+Born in England, Abi-Elias played for the Lebanon national team in 2018.

 Abi-Elias played for various youth clubs in England, most notably Arsenal and Chelsea.
 She made her senior debut in 2014 with Watford, before playing for Bristol Academy, Swindon Town, and Keynsham Town.

-Born in England, Abi-Elias is of Lebanese descent; she represented Lebanon internationally in 2018.

 Club career

-Youth

 Abi-Elias started her youth career at Fulham in 2007, before moving to AFC Wimbledon in 2011.
 After one year, Abi-Elias moved to Arsenal, winning the 2012–13 FA Girls Youth Cup, before joining Chelsea in 2013, staying there one year.

-Senior

 In 2014 Abi-Elias began her senior career at Watford, playing during the 2014–15 season.
 In 2015 she moved to Bristol Academy, before joining Swindon Town in 2016.
 After one season at the club, Abi-Elias moved to Keynsham Town, playing there during the 2017–18 season.